Verifying the existence of maximum likelihood estimates for generalized linear models

-On the other hand, since dropping a regressor generally has implications for the identification of the other parameters (and since it is often not obvious which regressor is the ``right'' one to drop), the leading alternative recommended for binary choice settings is to assume the data have been drawn randomly from a known prior distribution (\citealp{heinze2002solution,gelman2008weakly}).
-These methods could be adapted to non-binary choice models as well.
-However, they still necessarily involve altering the model in a way that affects identification.
-Furthermore, they are not currently compatible with models that include high-dimensional fixed effects, which are widely used in the gravity literature (\citealp{head_gravity_2014,yotov_advanced_2016}) and are becoming increasingly popular in applied work in general.\footnote{This popularity is only likely to increase in the near future thanks to a series of computational innovations that have made Poisson models with multiple levels of fixed effects more feasible to compute (see \citealp{figueiredo_industry_2015,larch_currency_2017,stammann2017fast}) as well as a growing literature on bias corrections for incidental parameter bias in nonlinear panel models (see \citealp{arellano_understanding_2007,fernandez-val_individual_2016}).}
+On the other hand, dropping a regressor has implications for the estimation and identification of the other parameters, and often it is not obvious which regressor is the ``right'' one to drop.
+Thus, a leading alternative recommended for binary outcome settings is to impose a penalty on the likelihood function, often interpreted as assuming the parameters have been drawn from a known prior distribution (\citealp{heinze2002solution,gelman2008weakly}).
+These methods can be adapted to settings with nonbinary outcomes as well (\citealp{firth1993bias,kosmidis2020mean}), and they have the advantage that they can produce finite estimates for all of the model parameters even when separation occurs. {However, because they modify the objective being maximized, the estimates they yield are not ML estimates and thus are not directly comparable to those from the original unpenalized GLMs.} Furthermore, they are not currently compatible with models that include high-dimensional fixed effects, which are widely used in the international trade literature (\citealp{head_gravity_2014,yotov_advanced_2016}) and are becoming increasingly popular in applied work in general.\footnote{{ The term high-dimensional fixed effects refers to the inclusion of multiple sets of fixed effects (e.g., individual, firm, time), where at least one set contains so many categories that estimating the model with dummy variables directly is computationally impractical.} The popularity of this type of model is only likely to increase in the near future thanks to a series of computational innovations that have made models with multiple levels of fixed effects more feasible to compute (see \citealp{figueiredo_industry_2015,larch_currency_2017,stammann2017fast,berge2018efficient,ppmlhdfe}) as well as a growing literature on bias corrections for incidental parameter bias (see \citealp{arellano_understanding_2007,fernandez-val_individual_2016}).}